WorldWideTelescope/worldwidetelescope.github.io/events/2021/aas238-webdataviz.md

 [WWT]: https://worldwidetelescope.org/home/

-## Outcomes
+## Breakouts and Next Steps

-Workshop participants will begin work on a “needs assessment” that will define a vision for the future of astronomical data visualization and analyze the progress needed to turn that vision into a reality.
+A major goal of the event is to stimulate the creation of a “needs assessment” report that will define a vision for the future of astronomical data visualization and analyze the progress needed to turn that vision into a reality.
 This document will help guide the investments that will be necessary to enable the broad astrophysics community to make the most of the coming age of science platforms.

+At the end of the workshop, attendees will kick off this assessment with a **breakout discussion period**.
+The agenda is:

+1. First Breakout: What *trends* can we identify from the days’ presentations?
+  - Everyone is randomly assigned into breakout rooms
+  - Remember your room number!
+  - Choose a “reporter” who will report back to the main group
+  - Discuss as a group and identify three trends
+  - Return from breakout; reporters share their groups’ findings
+2. Second Breakout: What *unmet needs* can we identify?
+  - Everyone is randomly assigned into breakout rooms
+  - Remember your room number!
+  - Choose a “reporter” who will report back to the main group
+  - Discuss as a group and identify three trends
+  - Return from breakout; reporters share their groups’ findings

+After the workshop, volunteers will collaborate to formalize these findings into a brief written report.
+Indicate your interest in the writing process using [the sign-in form][signin].

 ## Contact